 - They provide children with a safe, designated area where they can play, socialize, and express themselves under the supervision of caring, trained and background-checked adults.

 - Give parents to have time to register for emergency assistance and start to re-establish their lives.

 - Help give children a sense of normalcy and community when their lives are disrupted by disasters.

 - helps children interact with peers, build self-esteem, and begin the recovery process by working through their emotions and building upon their natural resilience.

 We have kits stored in locations across New Zealand, and work with local authorities to respond when needed.

 How do I help in an emergency?

 Save the Children are calling for volunteers to train as Child Friendly Spaces facilitators in the event of a National emergency.

 Training takes one day only (with half day refresher training courses every two years or as necessary).
 If you agree, your name would be on a National Register and, in the event of an emergency, you may be called upon to assist.
-However, you are under no obligation to do -it is on a voluntary basis and entirely dependent on your own circumstances at the time.
+However, you are under no obligation to - it is on a voluntary basis and entirely dependent on your own circumstances at the time.

-The next training programmes are in Auckland on Saturday, 27th August and in Dunedin on Saturday 17th September.
-If you are interested in attending and are able to help, then please download the CFS Registration form and email back it back to us.
+The next training programmes are in Dunedin on Saturday 12th November and in Wellington on Friday 18th and Saturday 19th November.
+If you are interested in attending, then please download the CFS Registration form and email back it back to us.